 Revenue sharing is also credited for the provision of clean water and the improvement of agricultural production.
 In addition, tourism has created jobs and business opportunities for members of the said communities.
 It finally makes sense to preserve natural resources and biodiversity as opposed to depleting them.

 Despite past losses, Nyungwe is still home to habituated chimpanzees and other primate species, including over 350 troops of Ruwenzori colobus and more than 250 species of birds.
 A wide variety of mammals and reptiles are also found in this recovering forest.

-Nyungwe is a treasure that boasts more than 1,000 kinds of plants, most of which can’t be found outside the Albertine Rift.
+More than 1,000 species of plants are flourishing in Nyungwe.
+Most of them can’t be found outside the Albertine Rift.
 This is the largest protected area within the rift and home to 25% of all birds found in its ecosystem.
 That says a lot considering the Albertine Rift contains 52% of all birds in Africa.

 Today, Nyungwe is probably the best preserved rainforest in Africa.
 Its emergence as one of the region’s leading ecotourism destination is proof that with the right strategy and the implementation of appropriate policies, communities can embrace conservation and shift their focus to sustainable tourism.